mumuki/mulang/README.md

 1. `inherits`: **object oriented paradigm** is a given class declared as superclass? - alias of `declaresSuperclass`
 1. `instantiates`: **object oriented paradigm** is the given class instantiated?
 1. `isLongCode`: **any paradigm** has the code long sequences of statements?
+1. `overridesEqualsOrHashButNotBoth`: **object oriented paradigm** does a given class override equals but not hash? or hash but not equals?
 1. `raises`: **any paradigm** is the given _exception type_ raised?
 1. `rescues`: **any paradigm** is the given _exception type_ rescued?
 1. `returnsNull`